yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

 When macro photography, the short depth of field (DOF) makes clear image only in a small area because of very short distance to subject.
 To get a clear (focused) image in a wide range, the photographer can shrink and use small aperture size.
-But shrinking aperture has two side effects as follow:
+But shrinking aperture size has two side effects as follow:

 * 1. Increase diffraction effect that causes image blurry
 * 2. Decrease exposure energy that makes noise relatively increase

-So there are limit to get a clear photo by just shrinking aperture with one shot.
+So there are limits to get a clear photo by just shrinking aperture with one shot.
 Here are three photos to show the effect of aperture size.

 +-------------------------------------+-------------------------------------+------------------------------------+